 need to be clean, preferably a new needle for each animal.
 If you must to reuse needles & syringes, be sure to wash them thoroughly as soon as possible after use, then boil them for a few minutes in water to kill germs.
 There is no adequate, germ-proof way to store such needles, unfortunately.
-Please do not try to clean old crusty specimens you happen to find in the bottom of your tack box; dried material inside the barrel and needle may be almost impossible to remove 20 gauge needles (my favorite size for goats) with 3cc syringes only cost 20c each; in my opinion, worth it for the safety and think of it this way: is it clean enough that you would not mind a doctor using it to inject you?
-If not, throw it away, because it's not clean enough for your livestock either!
-Introduction of any foreign materials, rubbing alcohol (commonly used as a disinfectant) dried crud, dirt or viruses may cause so called "sterile" lumps bacterial infection or disease NEW TO THE GAME?
+Please do not try to clean old crusty specimens you happen to find in the bottom of your tack box; dried material inside the barres and needles (my favorite size for goats) with 3cc syringes only cost 20c each; in my opinion, worth, it for the safety and convenience.

-IF YOU ARE AT ALL UNSURE.
+IF YOU ARE AT ALL UNSURE